 Ensure that your browser security settings are configured appropriately and type the IP address assigned to your device in the URL field of your web browser.
-See the Initial Configuration section in the device user guide for additional information on configuring IP addresses.

 Note: Devices ship with the default IP address of 192.168.0.192.
 Note that an IP address must be used.
 Host names are not currently supported.